This Privacy Statement is effective as and from 25 May 2018.

 Mazars is a professional services firm specialising in audit & assurance, tax, corporate finance, consultancy and outsourcing services.
 We are registered to carry on audit work and authorised to carry on investment business by the Institute of Chartered Accountants in Ireland.
 We are supervised by the Irish Auditing and Accounting Supervisory Authority (IAASA) and by Chartered Accountants Regulatory Board (CARB).

-We have a Privacy Officer who is responsible for overseeing questions in relation to this privacy statement and our approach to privacy.
-If you have any questions about this privacy statement, including any request to exercise your professional rights, please contact the Privacy Officer using the details set out below:
+We have a Privacy Officer who is responsible for overseeing questions in relation to this data protection statement and our approach to privacy.
+If you have any questions about this data protection statement, including any request to exercise your professional rights, please contact the Privacy Officer using the details set out below:

 Harcourt Centre, Block 3